View on GitHub

 Digital Elevation Model

-Drainage directions and flow-paths of the now “hydrologically correct” DEM were were assigned based on the direction of steepest decent (D8).
+Drainage directions and flow-paths of the now hydrologically correct DEM were were assigned based on the direction of steepest decent (D8).
 Cell gradients ($b$) and slope aspects were calculated based on a 9-cell planar interpolation routine.
-The unit contributing area $a=A/w$ topographic wetness index $ln\frac{a}{\tan\beta}$ (Beven and Kirkby, 1979–CHECK) were computed for every cell.
+The unit contributing area $a=A/w$ topographic wetness index $ln\frac{a}{\tan\beta}$ (Beven and Kirkby, 1979) were computed for every cell.

 Sub-basins

-The 30,000 km² model area has been sub divided into 2,813 approximately 10 km² sub-basins.
-Within these sub-basins:
+The 40,000 km² model area has been sub divided into 4,238 approximately 10 km² sub-basins.
+Within these sub-basins meteorological forcings from external sources are aggregated and applied uniformly within the sub-basin (via a pre-processing routine).

 Land use and Surficial geology